-Kara Dilley Dense is Executive Director of the Greenbrier County Convention and Visitors Bureau.
-With 19 years of experience in the travel industry, Kara has enjoyed success in several facets of the industry.
+Kara Dilley Dense is President and CEO of the Greenbrier County Convention and Visitors Bureau.
+With 27 years of experience in the travel industry, Kara has enjoyed success in several facets of the industry.
 She began her tenure at GCCVB in February 2007.

 Kara is a 1995 honor graduate of Concord University with a Bachelor of Science in Travel Industry Management with a concentration in Tourism Planning, Development and Promotion.
-She’s held positions with Visit WV, Knoxville Symphony Society, Louise Mandrell Theatre, Park Vista Resort and the City of Gatlinburg’s Department of Tourism.
+She has worked with Visit Southern WV (West Virginia), Knoxville Symphony Society, Louise Mandrell Theatre, Park Vista Resort and the City of Gatlinburg’s Department of Tourism and Convention Center.

 Since joining the GCCVB, she has led many organizational changes and successes.
 In 2008, the CVB rebranded its marketing efforts to redefine the county as the Greenbrier Valley.
 Kara spearheaded the organization’s capital project of a regional visitors' center, which opened in the summer of 2010.
 She also led the Greenbrier County CVB’s campaign to successfully have Lewisburg voted “Coolest Small Town in America” by Budget Travel Magazine in 2011.